How Much Does a Bale of Straw Cost?

 Bale of Straw Cost

 Straw has been used since ancient times as bedding for animals.
 As we know from our grandparents, it is a natural, biological, and ecological product that is clearly superior to other alternative products on the market (wood pellets, bentonite, silicate).
-The straws are carefully selected and through the baling technological process they are chopped, aerated, and pressed.
+The straws are carefully selected and through the baling technological process, they are chopped, aerated, and pressed.

 How much does a bale of straw cost?

-Bale of straw overview
+Bale of straw variety

 Gardening with Straw BalesThe size of a standard bale of straw is 18” X 14”, but, depending on the baler, the length may vary.
 Some of the most popular lengths are 48 and 36 inches.